MichelleHaase/CS50p_x/notes_CS50x.md

 ### merge sort
 * sort left half of numbers the right half then merge them, if there is only one number quit
-* merge means going thru both lists comparing the first entry and taking the smallest one to a new array
+* merge means going through both lists comparing the first entry and taking the smallest one to a new array
 * sorting one half means recursivly calling merge sort till only one number is on each side then merge there is memory needed for each halfing and sorting
 * generally if you want to solve something quicker you need more space and vice versa
 * O(n log n) Ω(n log n)